querkmachine/kickstart8/README.md

 # Kickstart8

-**Kickstart8 is still under development and may still integrate breaking changes.
-The version number is not getting bumped in the meantime.**

 Kickstart8 is... version 8 of [Kickstart](https://github.com/querkmachine/kickstart), my personal project boilerplate.

 It's a complete rewrite, aiming to modernise the original thing with some newer ideas: